 - Efficiency—“CFLs are about four times more efficient than the equivalent wattage of incandescent bulbs,” says Naomi Miller, the senior lighting engineer at the Pacific Northwest National Laboratory in Portland, OR.
 “So if you take the wattage of the CFL and multiply it by four, that equals the incandescent bulb you would replace.
 So, for example, a 15W CFL is roughly equivalent in light output to a 60W incandescent bulb.”
 According to the Environmental Protection Agency (EPA), if every household in America replaced just one incandescent bulb with a CFL, the energy saved would be enough to light 3 million homes and prevent greenhouse gas emissions from the equivalent of 800,000 cars.

 - Price—CFLs have dropped dramatically in price since they were first introduced to the market in the 1980s.
-They still cost a little more than incandescents; however, they will pay for themselves after a year or two of use (see box at left).
+They still cost a little more than incandescents; however, they will pay for themselves after a year or two of use.
 Because they last so much longer than incandescents, you will continue to see savings on your energy bills throughout the life of the bulb.

 Cons of CFLS

 - Mercury concerns—Many people are concerned about the mercury in CFLs, and with good cause: mercury is a neurotoxicant.
 The amount in a CFL bulb, however, is smaller than the tip of a pencil.
-Widespread use of CFL bulbs instead of incandescents will actually reduce the amount of mercury released into the atmosphere, since the main source of mercury emissions are smokestacks from fossil fuel burning power plants, according to the EPA.
-CFLs pose little risk to your family if they break, but proper clean-up is important (see below).
+Increased use of CFL bulbs instead of incandescents actually reduces the amount of mercury released into the atmosphere, since the main source of mercury emissions are smokestacks from fossil fuel burning power plants, according to the EPA.
+CFLs pose little risk to your family if they break, but proper clean-up is important.

 - Some usage limitations—CFLs are not dimmable, and they are not efficient in recessed lighting, where they waste about half of the energy they produce.
 To maximize their efficiency, avoid exposing them to extreme temperatures.

-For the time being, CFLs are the best replacement for incandescent bulbs in most situations; just make sure they are disposed of properly at the end of their life cycle.
+If you adopted CFLs as replacements for incandescent bulbs go ahead and use them until they stop working; just make sure they are disposed of properly at the end of their life cycle.

 LEDs were first introduced to the market in 1962.
 They work by the movement of electrons through a semiconductor material.
 Initially, LEDs only emitted red light, so their uses were limited to indicator lights and lab equipment.
 Now, however, they are available in the visible, ultra-violet, and infrared spectrums, which means they now have a much wider variety of uses, including inside your home.